SulemanRasheed/Research/EEG-HandGrasp-Classification/README.md

-# Clinical BCI Challenge WCCI-2020
+# EEG Hand-Grasp Movement Classification

-This repository contains code and data related to CBCI Challenge-2020 organized by University of Essex.
+The repo contains open-source code and dataset related to my publication "Classifying Hand-Grasp Movements of Stroke Patients from EEG Data"

-## Problem Overview
+## Dataset Overview
-In this competition, we are provided an EEG Dataset of 10 hemiparetic stroke patients having hand functional disability.
+The open-source dataset was provided by CBCI Challenge-2020 organized by University of Essex.
+We are provided an EEG Dataset of 10 hemiparetic stroke patients having hand functional disability.
 The dataset consists of two classes which are left and right-hand grasp attempt movements.
 The participants in the competition are required to provide accurate and robust decoding of these movements, from the provided brain activity only.
 The automated decoding of these kinesthetic movements from brain signals is helpful for the development of robot-assisted therapies or interfaces for assistive technologies or rehabilitation.
-The decoding will be done in two ways: 1) one is within-subject classification where the training data from the same subject will be used to classify that subject’s test data, 2) another challenge will be to perform these decoding across subjects where the training data of the 8 out of 10 subjects will be used to predict the test data of the remaining 2 subjects.
+The decoding will be done in two ways: 1) one is within-subject classification where the training data from the same subject will be used to classify that subject’s test data, 2) another challenge will be to perform these decoding across subjects where the training data of some subjects would be used to predict test data of unseen ones.
  - [Dataset Link](https://github.com/5anirban9/Clinical-Brain-Computer-Interfaces-Challenge-WCCI-2020-Glasgow)
  - [Competition Website Link](https://sites.google.com/view/bci-comp-wcci/?fbclid=IwAR37WLQ_xNd5qsZvktZCT8XJerHhmVb_bU5HDu69CnO85DE3iF0fs57vQ6M)